stilab-ets/CASDP/CASDP implementation/README.md

-## How to run MOSDP
+## How to run CASDP

-Before running MOSDP, make sure that you have Java installed.
-MOSDP requires a java >= 17.
+Before running CASDP, make sure that you have Java installed.
+CASDP requires a java >= 17.

-To run MOSDP, go to the run_exp.java class.
+To run CASDP, go to the run_exp.java class.

 Edit the main function by specifying the features, the target, the data and the results paths